 Nikos obtained his PhD in Economics from the University of Strathclyde in 2013.
 Previous to this, he studied in the University of Piraeus from which he received his BSc in Industrial Management and Technology in 2003, and his MBA in Total Quality Management in 2006.

-Nikos is the lecturer in charge of the classes “Intermediate Microeconomics” and “Natural Resource, Environmental and Energy Economics”.
+He is the lecturer in charge of the classes “Intermediate Microeconomics” and “Natural Resource, Environmental and Energy Economics”.
 He also teaches in the class "Introduction to Economics and Business Analysis and Technology".

 He is the lecturer in charge of the MSc classes "Energy Technologies, Impacts and Implementation", "Energy Finance and Forecasting", "Fundamentals of Microeconomics" and "Games of Strategy".
 He also teaches in the MSc class "Energy Industries and Markets".

-Nikos supervises Economics honours year dissertations, MSc dissertations, MSc summer projects, MBA projects and PGR studies in a number of topic areas.
+Nikos supervises Economics honours year dissertations, MSc Summer Projects, MSc Final Projects, MBA Final Projects and PGR studies in a number of topic areas.

-Energy Economics, Regulatory Economics, Natural Resource Economics, Industrial Economics, Political Economics
+Energy Economics, Regulatory Economics, Industrial Economics, Political Economics, Higher Education Pedagogy